Triumph Group (TGI) Q2 2018 Results - Earnings Call Transcript

 Daniel J. Crowley - Triumph Group, Inc.

 It is.
-Although, we're seeking longer-term partnerships with the – both the carriers and the OEMs, that's part of kind of reinventing that business from transactional to long-term partnerships.
+Although, we're seeking longer-term partnerships with both the carriers and the OEMs, that's part of kind of reinventing that business from transactional to long-term partnerships.
 So, I think modest growth is the right term.
 I don't expect to see double-digit growth in FY 2019.
 But, as we reshape our portfolio and we get back to M&A over time, that will help us accelerate our growth.

 Robert M. Spingarn - Credit Suisse Securities (USA) LLC

 Okay.
 And then, I wanted to ask for clarification on something.
 You talked about $3 billion in upside in bizjet industry revenue, I think is the way you characterized it by 2020.
-And I just want to get a better understanding of where you see that coming from, from an industry that while there are new programs coming in for you, this is an industry that's consistently booked below – book-to-bills below 1.0 forever and just has not managed to properly respond from a production rate perspective (40:06) the industry, they're not Triumph.
-And then, the last thing I wanted to ask you and it goes back to an earlier question is, with this dual sourcing strategy and the fact that you're taking a piece of a program, how do you get the return on invested capital to meet your hurdle rates and how are these things margin accretive?
+And I just want to get a better understanding of where you see that coming from, from an industry that while there are new programs coming in for you, this is an industry that's consistently booked below – book-to-bills below 1.0 forever and just has not managed to properly respond from a production rate perspective.
+So I'm talking about the industry there, not Triumph.
+And then, the last thing I wanted to ask you, and it goes back to an earlier question, is, with this dual sourcing strategy and the fact that you're taking a piece of a program, how do you get the return on invested capital to meet your hurdle rates, and how are these things margin accretive?

 Daniel J. Crowley - Triumph Group, Inc.

 I'm going to start with business jets.
 I recently attended the NBAA Business Show in Las Vegas and all of our customers were there, you know, Cessna, HondaJet, Bombardier, Gulfstream, Embraer.
-And they all have their full product lines on display and the metrics that they're watching are both used aircraft availability, which is starting to dry up and although prices have remained soft, they expect the used prices to begin to get support.
+And they all have their full product lines on display and the metrics that they're watching are both used aircraft availability, which is starting to dry up and, although prices have remained soft, they expect the used prices to begin to get support.
 And then, they see a return to higher levels of sales, the traffic through all the displays was very high at both the fixed display and in the show, and they're looking for return of economies in Asia and Russia and elsewhere that would help fund the growth.
 So, I'll leave it to them to handicap it.
 But...

 Robert M. Spingarn - Credit Suisse Securities (USA) LLC